azimjaan21/ppe_tracking/README.md

 - **YOLOv8**: A state-of-the-art object detection model that has been customized for PPE detection tasks 🤖
 - **BotSORT**: A robust tracking algorithm used to track multiple objects in real-time, even in crowded environments in workplace🏭🚶‍♂️🚶‍♀️
 - **Custom Algorithms**: Proprietary algorithms have been developed to enhance the accuracy and performance of the system, ensuring that it runs **fast** and **efficiently** in real-time 🧠💨
-- **Python**: The core programming language used for the implementation and training model🐍.
+- **Python**: The core programming language used for the implementation and training model🐍
-- **OpenCV**: Used for image processing and video streaming from CCTV cameras 🖥️.
+- **OpenCV**: Used for image processing and video streaming from CCTV cameras 🖥️
-- **PyTorch**: Deep learning framework for model training and inference 🔥.
+- **PyTorch**: Deep learning framework for model training and inference 🔥

 ## 📦 Dataset ( by authors )